 Assessments are designed to help districts, schools, teachers, parents, and students determine the level of proficiency of a student's understanding of the science learning standards.

-Washington is a lead state in the development of Next Generation Science Standards based on A Framework for K–12 Science Education.
+On October 4, 2013 Washington state adopted the Next Generation Science Standards based on A Framework for K–12 Science Education.

 Federal funding for MSPs is provided through the No Child Left Behind Act.
 These partnerships improve the content knowledge of mathematics and/or science teachers in order to increase the achievement of their students.